-There is a stainless steel sink unit together with a range of floor and wall mounted storage units within the kitchen.
-Skirting and architraves are formed in timber with a painted finish and internal doors are of timber panel or timber and glazed design.
-There is a timber tread and riser staircase linking the ground and first floors.
+Skirtings and architraves are formed in timber with a painted finish and internal doors are of flush face timber or of timber and glazed design.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The original open fireplace within the living room currently has an electric fire in front.
+There is an open fireplace within the living room which is connected to a back boiler which supplements the hot water supply.
 Internal decorations Visually inspected.
-Painted and papered finishes.
+Painted finishes.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Mains supply with the meter and consumer unit located within the entrance vestibule.
+Mains supply with the meter and consumer unit located within a hallway cupboard.
 Gas No supply.
 Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is from a mains supply.
-The bathroom is fitted with a wc, wash hand basin and bath.
-The first floor shower room has a wc, wash hand basin and shower cubicle with instant electric shower fitting.
+Water is from the mains supply.
+The bathroom is fitted with a wc, wash hand basin and bath with mixer shower fitting over.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or

-1 appliances.
-Heating is from a system of modern electric Rointe electric panel heaters distributed throughout the property.
-There are a number of older style units within the bedrooms.
-There is an insulated hot water tank with immersion heater within the understair cupboard.
-This provides domestic hot water.
+No tests whatsoever were carried out to the system or appliances.
+Heating is from a system of electric panel heaters distributed throughout the property.
+There is an open fireplace within the living room which is connected to a back boiler.
+This supplements the hot water supply.
+There is an insulated hot water tank with immersion heater within the roof void.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is connected to the main public sewer.
-I did not lift any hatches of view chambers.
+I did not lift any hatches or view chambers.
 Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-The new Fire and Smoke Alarm Standard came in to force in February 2022.
-This new standard requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
-A heat alarm also needs to be installed in each kitchen.
+No test whatsoever were carried out to any systems or appliances.
+There is now a requirement in place for compliant interlinked fire, smoke and heat detectors in residential properties.
+The new fire smoke and alarm standard came into force in Scotland in February 2022, requiring a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
+A heat alarm also requires to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner a carbon monoxide detector is also required.
-The purchaser should satisfy themselves in this regard.
-Inter-linked smoke detectors were noted.
+Where there is a carbon fuelled appliance such as a boiler, open fire or wood burner etc. a carbon monoxide detector is also required.
+The surveyor will only comment on the presence of a smoke detector etc. but will not test them, ascertain if they are in working order, interlinked and / or fully compliant with the fire and smoke alarm standard that was introduced in 2022.
+We have for the purposes of the report, assumed the system is fully compliant, if not then the appropriate compliant system will required to be installed prior to sale.
+This of course should be confirmed by your legal advisor.
+An inter-linked smoke detector system was noted.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-Any additional limits to inspection Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the Surveyor will assume that there are no defects that will have a material effect on the valuation.
-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the Surveyor is able to give an opinion on the general condition and standard of maintenance.

-An inspection for Japanese Knotweed was not carried out.
-This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
-It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
-Identification of Japanese Knotweed is best undertaken by a specialist contractor.
-If it exists removal must be undertaken in a controlled manner by specialist contractors.
-This can prove to be expensive.

-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Any additional limits to inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.